 My father Rudi and his brother Ekart were only boys when hostilities ceased, but they both provided jaw-dropping testimony to events that no child should have had to experience.

-A Nazi in the Family was published in March 2015.
+A Nazi in the Family was published in hardback in 2015, and in 2018 went into paperback.
 It tells the family story from the outbreak of the First World War right through to the new life my dad and his sister carved for themselves in Scotland after WW2.

-The striking image on the jacket is one of a large and extraordinary family archive.
+The striking images in the book (including those on the jackets) belong to a large and extraordinary family archive.
 Sarah has digitally restored them all – have a look here to learn more.